AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 Alternatively you can right-click in the breadcrumb and select **Generate IDs**.

-**Handling Duplicate Element IDs**
+## Handling Duplicate IDs for elements in a map or topic within Author view

-If a given topic contains elements with duplicate IDs, a **Duplicate IDs** button appears at the bottom-right corner of the Content editing area adjacent to the Editor views.
+If a given topic or map contains elements with duplicate IDs, a **Duplicate IDs** button appears at the bottom-right corner of the Content editing area adjacent to the Editor views.

 ![](images/duplicate-element-IDs.png){width="350" align="left"}

-Selecting **Duplicate IDs** displays a warning message identifying the specific element(s) with duplicate IDs.
-You can select the element directly from the warning message and update it with a unique ID.
+Selecting **Duplicate IDs** opens a popover listing all the duplicate IDs.
+You can select the displayed ID from the popover to navigate to the corresponding element and update it with a unique ID.

 >[!NOTE]
 >